exonum/exonum-doc/src/advanced/round-robin-spec.md

 The desired properties that are not provided by the current algorithm.
 It would be great if we could provide them somewhen:

 1. *desired* The algorithm should not give preferences for any nodes (or artificially decrease priority for other nodes).
-In our case, we give preferences for nodes that were less involved during last `F` blocks.
-Maybe such nodes do not give block proposals due to objective reasons (bad connection / server overloading / etc.)
+In our case, we give preferences for nodes that were less involved in last `F` blocks.
+Perhaps such nodes do not give block proposals due to objective reasons: bad connection, server overloading, etc.
 2. *desired* Round Robin orders could be calculated strictly after the previous block was accepted.